Cartoons aside, business analysts have to learn all the time. It is part of the job, part of the challenge, and a big part of the attraction.

 At the beginning of my career, I would never have expected some curious things I had to learn about (and quickly) when working as a business analyst.
 I also could not have predicted which knowledge and experience I will end up using again later under different circumstances.

-I realize now how all that not only added to my knowledge, but helped me shape how I look at problems – shape my mindset.
+I realize now how all that not only added to my knowledge but helped me shape how I look at problems – shape my mindset.

 Once, new on the job, I had to figure out complex rules for determining funding eligibility for a government program – after two other analysts gave up on it.
-To do that, I’ve created my first decision tree, which later became one of my favourite analysis tools.
+To do that, I created my first decision tree, which later became one of my favourite analysis tools.

 I’ve learned what a bitmap data format is and how it reduces the overall file size.
-As a side product, I’ve understood the importance of having tools that can simulate test data in prescribed format when a spreadsheet is not good enough.
+As a side product, I’ve understood the importance of having tools that can simulate test data in a prescribed format when a spreadsheet is not good enough.

-I had one excellent French translator explain to me, and ingrain in me, the tricks of French punctuation, including the placement of spaces relative to other punctuation signs (before, not after).
+I had one excellent French translator explain to me, and ingrain in me, the tricks of French punctuation, including the placement of spaces relative to other punctuation signs: before, not after.
 I’ve used this knowledge quite a few times to help save some time and reduce consulting translator budget.

-And I have followed a delivery courier during their morning runs and observed how they used their knowledge of the territory, client schedules and the gut feel about traffic situation to optimize their route.
+And I have followed a delivery courier during their morning runs and observed how they used their knowledge of the territory, client schedules and gut feel about traffic situations to optimize their route.
 This also allowed me to appreciate the complexity of setting and measuring performance indicators, especially when measuring a multitude of correlated factors.

-Some career business analysts say that they will never be bored with the job as long as they get to move and explore different industries.
+Some career business analysts say that they will never be bored with their job as long as they get to move and explore different industries.
 Others find deepening their expertise in a particular field most satisfying.
 One thing is certain though – however much you learn, you can never learn enough to last you a whole career.
 As technologies develop, industries are disrupted by new business models, and corporations experiment with new ways of organizing their business, the world around us keeps changing, and we have to keep up.